Assembly & Operation

 - Maintenance of mechanical, opto-mechanical, vacuum and high-voltage systems for large scientific instruments and nuclear-powered sites

-- Major programme management
+- Major program management

 ALSYMEX is active in the fields of defence, energy, aeronautics and major research infrastructures.

-ALSYOM is specialized in design, engineering, manufacturing, assembly, on-site installation and maintenance of complex mechanical systems and opto-mechanical assemblies.
-Its unique industrial premises located in Tarbes and Le Barp in the South West of France offer its customers a wide range of solutions and services including high precision machining and welding of large dimension components (up to 12 meters), system integration in clean environment (ISO5 to ISO8) and product geometrical, functional and vacuum characterizations.
+ALSYOM is specialized in the design, engineering, manufacturing, assembly, on-site installation and maintenance of complex mechanical systems and opto-mechanical assemblies.
+Its unique industrial premises located in Tarbes and Le Barp in the South West of France offer its customers a wide range of solutions and services including high precision machining and welding of large dimension components (up to 12 meters), system integration in clean environment (ISO5 to ISO8) and geometrical, functional and vacuum product characterizations.

-Part of ALSYMEX, the Alcen flagship in mechanics, ALSYOM may benefit whenever necessary from complementary skills, resources and industrial means available within its sister companies SEIV and SIRATECH.
+Part of ALSYMEX, the ALCEN flagship in mechanics, ALSYOM may benefit whenever necessary from complementary skills, resources and industrial means available within its sister companies SEIV and SIRATECH.